Most folks considering bankruptcy know about the 90 day rule in bankruptcy.

 The only bankruptcy rule with a 90 day scope is a rule that allows a bankruptcy trustee to recover money from creditors.

-Section 547 of the Bankruptcy Code empowers a trustee to sue creditors on existing debts that the debtor paid during the 90 days before the bankruptcy case was filed.
+Section 547 of the Bankruptcy Code empowers a trustee to sue creditors that the debtor paid during the 90 days before the bankruptcy case was filed.
+The goal is to recapture any unfair advantage that creditor got.
 The debt may be legitimate, but payment gives one creditor a larger share than other creditors.

 These payments are termed preferences.